faizanfareed275/My-Portfolio/README.md

 1. Push code to GitHub repository
 2. Go to Settings > Pages
 3. Select source branch (main/master)
-4. Your site will be available at `https://username.github.io/repository-name`

 ### Netlify
 1. Connect your GitHub repository